 What kind of insurance does OCU offer to its students?

-OCU has a Student Health Insurance Policy (SHIP) administered by Academic Health Plans (AHP).
-The policy offers up to $100,000 of coverage per plan year.
-Students on the SHIP pay a $100 deductible per policy year, then AHP will cover 80% of a covered injury or illness.
+OCU has a Student Health Insurance Plan (SHIP) administered by BancFirst Insurance Services dba Wilcox & McGrath Insurance (WMI).
+The policy is with United Healthcare.
+Students on the SHIP pay a $500 deductible per policy year, and then United Healthcare will cover 80% of a covered injury or illness for in-network care.
 Deductible and co-insurance (20%) are waived for services at the Campus Health Clinic.
+More details on Student Health Insurance Policy can be found here.

 Health Insurance Tips